xescugc/rebost/doc/xescugc.md

 When a Follower communicates to the Leader that it has an Object that need to be replicated, the master decides (with an algorith based on all the nodes `stats`) which Node will thake it, then it comunicates to both of the nodes that the Node A need to replicate to Node B, and after that it leaves the control to the Nodes itself.

-If the replication if from more than 2 Nodes then all the Nodes must save the location of the Node that also have the Object.
+If the replication if from more than 2 Nodes then all the Nodes must save the location of the Node that also have the Object when the Node B finishes the replication.

+__NOTE__: If we have a global KV then the maste may know that the Object is alredy in one Node, and just communicate that the Object is there.
+__NOTE__: If no Global KV, then the Master must ask the Followers if one of them have the Object.
+This cenario is if 2 Objects are uploaded at the same time, so 2 nodes enter in replication state.
+__NOTE__: Maybe the good solution is the global KV store in case of 2 Objects uploaded at the same time.

 <a name="leader_election"></a>
 ### Leader Electino